 Middle East & North Africa

-The IMF and their local allies in West Asia and North Africa (WANA) (also known as MENA) have attributed the region’s developmental crisis to insufficient economic openness.
+The IMF and their local allies in West Asia and North Africa (WANA, also known as MENA) have attributed the region’s developmental crisis to insufficient economic openness.
 On the basis of this claim, the same parties push WANA economies into adopting export-oriented development models.
-To date, those models have failed, and rather spectacularly so, to yield the notionally desired results.
+To date, those models have failed, and rather spectacularly so, to yield notionally desired results.
 Failure must be understood in light of the extra-economic determinants of value.
 This factor predisposes WANA economies to external imbalances.
 This is because the determinants in question, primarily political and legal in their nature, arbitrarily reduce the value of exported commodities, on the one hand, while increasing the value of imported goods on the other.
 Knock-on effects in terms of the incurrence of debt follow, and with them, structural restraints on WANA economies’ growth potential.

 The IMF and Export-led Growth